-Robert obtained a first degree in Modern Languages (French & German) from Oxford University, followed by an MPhil in General Linguistics and Comparative Philology, an MSc in Applied Linguistics and Second Language Acquisition, an MSc in Educational Research Methods and a DPhil in Applied Linguistics from the same institution.
-He completed a PGCE in Modern Languages at the University of Sheffield in 1998 and worked as a secondary school teacher of French and German before joining the department in 2007.
+Robert obtained an Honours degree in Modern Languages (French and German), an MPhil in General Linguistics and Comparative Philology, an MSc in Applied Linguistics and Second Language Acquisition, an MSc in Educational Research Methods and a DPhil in Applied Linguistics at the University of Oxford.
+After completing a PGCE in Modern Languages at the University of Sheffield in 1998, he worked as a secondary school teacher of French, German and Outdoor Education before joining the department in 2007.

-Robert would welcome informal contacts from prospective doctoral students interested in the following topics:
+Robert would particularly welcome doctoral applications from students interested in the following topics:

-- The impact of phonological decoding on other aspects of second language learning, such as vocabulary acquisition, reading comprehension, motivation, listening comprehension and speaking.
+- The impact of L2 phonological decoding on other aspects of L2 learning, such as vocabulary acquisition, reading comprehension, motivation, listening comprehension and speaking.